iamaanahmad/alpenglow-verifier/README.md

 **(Narrator clicks "Get Explanation")**

 **Narrator**: "But the real power comes from the AI-powered explanation.
-By clicking this button, the system sends the specification and the counterexample to an AI, which analyzes the trace and provides a human-readable explanation of what went wrong and how to fix it."
+By clicking this button, the system sends the specification and the counterexample to an AI, which analyzes the trace and provides a human-readable explanation of what went wrong and how to fix it.
+This allows us to rapidly debug and strengthen the protocol's design, ensuring our proofs are rigorous."

 **(Scene: AI explanation appears)**

 **Narrator**: "As you can see, the AI identified a potential equivocation issue and is suggesting a specific change to our TLA+ spec.
-This allows us to rapidly debug and strengthen the protocol's design."
+This demonstrates the completeness of our solution."

 **(Scene: Closing shot of the dashboard)**